-Perform the following steps to identify and become familiar with your remote host transaction data exchanges.
+Follow the steps below to identify and become familiar with your remote host transaction data exchanges.

 3.2.1 Identify the Remote Host Transaction

 You must first identify the RHT data exchange steps.
 These are the send and receive calls embedded within the RHT program.